 A decision to provide accommodation through voluntary agreement will only be taken following an assessment.
 Guidance on assessments is provided in detail in a separate procedure.
 However, an assessment in relation to the possible provision of accommodation will always include and detail the following:

-- The basic information needed to complete Basic Information Sheet for Carers;
+- The basic information needed to complete the Basic Information Sheet for Carers;

-- The needs of the child including his/her identity, safety, security, development, relationships, health and education;
+- The needs of the child including their identity, safety, security, development, relationships, health and education;

 - The nature of the difficulties the family are experiencing;